SA: Claimant Prepares Adjudication Application (Not Paid per Payment Schedule)

 The Act requires the payment of an ANA's prescribed application fee when the application is lodged.
 The prescribed application fee charged by Adjudicate Today is NIL ($0:00) dollars.

-An adjudication application should NOT speculate on possible reasons for non-payment of a claim if they are not included, or alluded to, in the payment schedule.
+An adjudication application should not speculate on possible reasons for non-payment of a claim if they are not included, or alluded to, in the payment schedule.

 It is usually not sufficient for the claimant to merely refer to the payment claim and the respondent's payment schedule and state that he/she is entitled to payment.
 The submission should:

-- State that the work was in fact done and/or related goods and services were supplied as required by the provisions of the contract or verbal agreement between the parties in accordance with the identified items and conditions of the contract (if possible, refer to the specific paragraph in contract).
+- State that the work was in fact done and/or related goods and services were supplied as required by the provisions of the contract or agreement between the parties in accordance with the identified items and conditions of the contract (if possible, refer to the specific paragraph in contract).

 - Attach a copy of the contract.
 If the contract or agreement is wholly or partly oral, set out the precise terms of the oral agreement, when it was made and the named person who entered the contract on behalf of the respondent.
 Attach a copy of any emails, correspondence or paid invoices supporting the oral agreement.